'The world is gray': the heartbreaking story of a Ukrainian refugee trying to survive with her children in London

 One of the first questions Olga asked the local council was about the school.
 Her children have not been able to study since the war began on 24 February.
 She imagined that her children would go to school immediately after their arrival, because there were more than two months left before the end of the school year.
 But no. She was sent a page with a list of schools, but choosing from the list what you know nothing about is not easy.

-“We started going to schools in the neighborhood, but we were refused.
-Several times I turned to the council for help.
-Getting the children to school is now my main task,” says Olga.
+“We started visiting schools in the neighborhood but were turned away.
+I asked the council for help several times.
+Getting my children into school now is my main task,” says Olga.

-“Some schools offer to wait until September to see if they have places, but my children are very lonely, they cannot talk with their peers, they cannot integrate,” the woman laments.
+“Some schools offer to wait until September to see if they have places, but my children are very lonely, they cannot talk to their peers, they cannot integrate,” the woman laments.

-“Finally my daughter received a letter.
-It was a card with a clear inscription in capital letters: "Work is allowed."
+“Finally, my daughter received a letter.
+It was a card with a clear message in capital letters: “Work Permitted.”
 World has gone mad?
-After five weeks of waiting, the 12-year-old received not a school entry, but a work permit,” says Olga.
+After five weeks of waiting, the 12-year-old received not admission to school, but a work permit,” says Olga.

 The situation with the school has an indirect impact on Olga's ability to find a job.
 Job center staff know that her children won't go to school until September and she won't be able to work until that time.
 She has three diplomas in various specialties, and the employees of the employment center advised her to apply for a job as a cleaner or stacker at Tesco.